20 Hours in Montréal: A Luxury Layover Guide

 Where to Stay for a Short Layover

 For a 20-hour stay, the hotel you choose shapes the entire experience.
-It’s not just a bed — it’s your base, your dining option, and your reset zone.
+On a stay this short, the hotel is your base, your dining option, and your reset zone.

 Our Stay: Hôtel Vogue Montréal (Amex Fine Hotels & Resorts)